Cypher042/Sneaky-project-OUTDATED-/README.md

 # Sneaky

-Download these filesand place them in a single folder
+Download these files and place them in a single folder

 `main.py
 requirements.txt